yusuke-konno/portable-state-js/README.md

 portable-state-js
 =================
-* portable-state-js is JavaScript-based framework of ui state control
+* "portable-state-js" is a screen transition control framework of javascript-based